bupt-yiwo/VLLM/Start from the source code, build, train, and extend a VLLM/readme.md

 ### WEB UI

-- The interface is built using the gradio library.
+- The WEB UI is built using the gradio library.

 ### RAG